ReidyT/HiveBalance/backend/README.md

 > The order of entries in `db.changelog-master.yaml` is crucial.
 Migrations are executed in the order they appear in this file.

 > [!WARNING]
 > If you generate a migration before applying a previously generated one, you'll create duplicate migration files with the same changes.
 Always apply pending migrations before creating new ones.
+If you are using the `make generateMigration` command, the migration file won't be generated if there is any pending migration.

 ### Applying Migrations